Thinking about a Minecraft Home Server? Here Is Everything You Need to Know & Mike’s Recommended Specs for a 100 Player Server

 Mike’s Pick for a 100+ Minecraft Server

 Our Dell PE R430 Server is configured based on the approximate specs discussed.
 Since this is on our Configure-to-Order page, you can adjust the specs appropriate for your build.
+(NOTE: this configuration includes a RAID controller which will allow you add drives to the server).

 With its upgradeability and emphasis on CPU performance, a rack server is an ideal vessel to create a Minecraft home server.
 A refurbished rack server offers the prowess of Enterprise-grade tech at a fraction of the cost.